blackshadev/littledev-nl/content/blog/posts/2021-02-19-tips-for-readable-code.md

 First up and most importantly: naming.
 You probably heard this a lot already, but good names will do a lot for readability.
 In most languages you can name various things like: Variables, Functions and classes (or/and types).
 But what are considered good names?

 Well, we want to pack as much clear and readable information in all names if possible.
 So things like `i` , `iX`, `a` or other very small variable names are not good enough.
 With one exception however.
 It is very common to use `i` as a counter in a for loop.
 This has become so iconic, that this packs so much information in it, that it is fine.
 Abbreviations should be avoided most of the time since it is hard to read and understand it in code.
 There are exceptions however common or domain specific abbreviations can be used, everybody should know common abbreviations like HTTP and FTP and typing them out is just silly.
-But made up abbreviations, for model names or from outside of your domain should never be used, they tent to introduce confusion and these are hard to read for new developers.
+But made up abbreviations, for model names or from outside of your domain should never be used, they tend to introduce confusion and these are hard to read for new developers.

 ### Function